 If it turns out that you are infertile, be assured that there are still various ways forward.
 There are numerous types of infertility treatment out there including fertility drugs, IVF and IUI.
 Surrogacy costs can vary but are often expensive – you may need to look into financial planning.
 This could include saving up or taking out a loan.

-There are numerous charities out there and organisations that can offer emotional and financial support.
+There are numerous charities out there and organizations that can offer emotional and financial support.
 Make sure that you’re taking advantage of these.